seanbreckenridge/exobrain/programming/languages/shell/bash_notes/README.md

 - `${param%pattern}`
 - `${param%%pattern}`

-Can search the env for names matching something (this parameter expansion doesnt work in `zsh`):
+Can search the env for names matching something (this parameter expansion doesn't work in `zsh`):

 ```bash
 $ echo "${!XDG_@}"